Khaled-Abbas-1/Melanoma_Classification/README.md

 - Visualization with matplotlib and seaborn

 ## 📊 Dataset
 •	The dataset is split into train/, validation/, and test/ directories
 •	Each contains subfolders Benign/ and Malignant/

 ## 🚀 Running the Model

 Use the notebook Model_1_2_3.ipynb to train and evaluate different models and optimizers.

 ## 📈 Evaluation
 •	Training/Validation accuracy and loss plots
 •	Confusion matrix and classification report
 •	Can integrate with callbacks like EarlyStopping, ModelCheckpoint, and LearningRateScheduler

-## 📂 Project Structure

-├── train/
-│   ├── Benign/
-│   └── Malignant/
-├── validation/
-│   ├── Benign/
-│   └── Malignant/
-├── test/
-│   ├── Benign/
-│   └── Malignant/
-├── Model_1_2_3.ipynb         # Jupyter Notebook with model experiments
-├── pyproject.toml            # Project metadata and dependencies (for uv)
-├── requirements.txt          # Optional: explicit pip installable packages
-├── README.md
-└── .gitignore

 ## 🛠️ Installation